 Pad Kra Pao (Hot Basil with Chicken)

 Pad Kra Pao is one of the most sold Thai food dishes.
-You can find it in nearly every food stalls, and it is extremely cheap.
+You can find it in nearly every food stalls, and it is incredibly cheap.
 Chicken, vegetables, and hot basil served with sticky rice and usually topped with a fried egg.
 It’s like comfort food, right?

 Som Tam (Green Papaya salad)

-This salad is made of shredded green papaya, tomato, long beans, toasted peanuts topped with lime juice and fish sauce.
-Note that this is no ordinary salad, it has green papaya so it isn’t sweet, but bitter!
-Moreover, it has a striking taste of hot and bitter, that comes from the bitter green papaya and the soy sauce.
+This salad comprises shredded green papaya, tomato, long beans, and toasted peanuts topped with lime juice and fish sauce.
+Note that this is no ordinary salad, it has green papaya, so it isn’t sweet but bitter!
+Moreover, it has a striking taste of hot and bitter that comes from the bitter green papaya and the soy sauce.

 All in all, it’s an incredible salad that you will probably remember and crave for a long time.
 We know we do. 🙂

 Laab Moo – Minced Pork Salad

 This salad is more traditional in the north of Thailand.
-It’s made of grounded Pork with toasted rice, green onion, shallot and without ever forgetting the fish sauce, lime, and chilies.
+It’s made of grounded Pork with toasted rice, green onion, shallot, and without ever forgetting fish sauce, lime, and chilies.
 When we traveled to Laos, we found this salad very frequently, as it is also a Laos traditional dish.

 Tom Yum (Soup)

-This is one of the most famous dishes and elected one of the best dish in the world by CNN.
-It is a spicy sour soup with prawns, mushrooms, galangal, kaffir lime, lemongrass, chilies, and onion.
-It’s a mouth full of flavor, but a bit on the spicy side.
-In Thailand, soup is served with big chunks of galangal, lemongrass, and other aromatic plants, that are just used to give flavor and aroma, you don’t have to eat them.
+This is one of the most famous dishes and has been elected one of the best dishes in the world by CNN.
+It is a spicy, sour soup with prawns, mushrooms, galangal, kaffir lime, lemongrass, chilies, and onion.
+It’s a mouth full of flavor but a bit on the spicy side.
+In Thailand, soup is served with big chunks of galangal, lemongrass, and other aromatic plants, that are just used to give flavor and aroma.
+You don’t have to eat them.
 (Though it happens… 🙂 )

 Tom Kha Gai (Chicken in Coconut milk soup)